DevsArchive/bad-apple-in-sonic-1-32x/README.md

 I would not be surprised if this doesn't work on hardware.
 It's untested and I'm a noob.
 Pointers to issues found would be appreciated, though!

 It uses the RLE mode and the trick to combine multiple frames into 1 and displaying an individual frame via palette cycling to compress the animation down in ROM usage.
 Audio is streamed via PWM on the slave SH-2.
+You can set the priority of each individual palette color, which is how I was able to get the black to overlay on top of Sonic 1, with the white being rendered behind.

 ## Links
 [Video](https://youtu.be/4J3FDcb3Wbc)